ThomasGranheim/SharePointDev/README.md

 ## mega-menu-sample

-Testing out SPFx Framework and SPFx-extensions.
+Testing out SPFx and SPFx-extensions.

 ### Building the code